-- We have a "target density" f(x) and we would like to generate a sample (or approximate sample) from this density. - ▶ We use the Metropolis-Hastings algorithm to construct a Markov chain x_0, x_1, \ldots which has the target density as a stationary distribution. - After checking that the chain is ergodic, we know that if we simulate long enough, the chain will provide an approximate sample which can be used for Bayesian inference and predictions with Monte Carlo integration.
+- ▶ We have a "target density" f(x) (known only up to a proportionality constant) and we would like to generate a sample (or approximate sample) from this density. - ▶ We use the Metropolis-Hastings algorithm to construct a Markov chain x0, x1,... which has the target density as a stationary distribution. - After checking that the chain is ergodic, we know that if we simulate long enough, the chain will provide an approximate sample which can be used for Bayesian inference and predictions with Monte Carlo integration.